Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-9/_posts/2017-01-10-draw-simple-shapes.md

 3. 40 is the y location on the page
 4. 50 is the diameter of the circle

-One thing in which to mindful, the x and y origin is in the upper left hand corner.
+One thing in which to mindful, the x and y origin is in the upper left-hand corner.
 Any guesses why?
-It's because we don't like to negative numbers.
+It's because we don't like negative numbers.
 It's easier to move to the right positively and down positively.
-Then, as we subtract, we move left and up respectively.
+Then, as we subtract, we move left and up, respectively.

 ## square